Regular readers and friends will know right away that when it comes to heroes, Ashar thinks they don’t come any better than James Bond.

-So when it came time to join the iHomeschool Network’s celebration of March birthdays, when Sarah spotted not one but two Bond actors, she said we absolutely had to honor both Daniel Craig and Timothy Dalton, born March 2 and March 21 respectively, in a post!
+So when it came time to join the iHomeschool Network’s celebration of March birthdays, when Ashar spotted not one but two Bond actors, she said we absolutely had to honor both Daniel Craig and Timothy Dalton, born March 2 and March 21 respectively, in a post!

 All about Daniel Craig